tomuxmon/bevy_roguelike/README.md

 # bevy roguelike

 Meet my new baby.
 A turn based system where each actor has combat capabilities influenced by equiped items.
 I had a burning desire to learn [Rust](https://www.rust-lang.org/).
 It appears I also like creating games.
-Wounderfull [Bevy](https://bevyengine.org/) engine was used.
+Wonderful [Bevy](https://bevyengine.org/) engine was used.
 Bevy uses only 4 letters to define itself, and so it is concise, and so is Rust.
+Also humans tend to forget what is in the middle of the text.
+No one will remember this sentence.
 Jokes aside It felt really natural to define data structures and write systems that manipulate those data structures.
-This is my first Rust project so bugs are possible as much as Rust and bevy allows it. preview of the running system below.
+This is my first Rust project so bugs are possible as much as Rust and Bevy allows it.
+Preview of the running system below.

 ![bevy roguelike](example.png)